flappysquirrel/fluentfox/README.md

 I will check this often.

 anyone should be able to make changes to this repository.

+How to install

 If you want to try it out, do this.